Bernstein slashes price target on Canopy Growth Corporation [CGC] – find out why.

-Canopy Growth Corporation [NASDAQ: CGC] stock went on an upward path that rose over 7.71% on Thursday, amounting to a one-week price increase of more than 8.17%.
+Canopy Growth Corporation [NASDAQ: CGC] closed the trading session at $4.60.
 The company report on January 26, 2024 at 7:30 AM that Canopy Growth to Report Third Quarter Fiscal 2024 Financial Results on February 9, 2024.

 Canopy Growth Corporation (“Canopy Growth” or the “Company”) (TSX: WEED) (NASDAQ: CGC) will release its financial results for the third quarter fiscal year 2024 ended December 31, 2023 before financial markets open on February 9, 2024.